Please note this post contains affiliate links.

 Cook Onion & Garlic

-In a medium skillet, cook the onion and garlic over medium-high heat until the onion is tender.
+In a medium saucepan or pot over medium heat, cook the onion and garlic over medium-high heat until the onion is tender.
 This will take about 3 to 4 minutes.
 Remove from heat.

 Add to the puree, along with dried thyme, chicken or vegetable stock, and coconut milk.
-Puree until the soup is smooth.
+Puree with an immersion blender until the soup is smooth.
 Taste and season with salt and pepper to taste.
 Keep warm.

 Need some more inspiration for more soups?
 Check out my soup recipes page!